 Step 1: Open the Device Manager by right-clicking on the Start button on the taskbar and then clicking on the Device Manager option.

-Step 2: In the Device Manager window, expand Disk drives tree to see the name of the drive which also includes the type of the drive (SSD or HDD).
+Step 2: In the Device Manager window, expand the Disk drives tree to see the name of the drive which also includes the type of the drive (SSD or HDD).

 Hope you find this guide helpful!